emcrald/pi-estimator/README.md

 ## Features

-- Utilizes PyCUDA for GPU acceleration.
+- Utilises PyCUDA for GPU acceleration.
 - Estimates π with hundreds of millions of points in under 10 seconds.
 - Demonstrates use of CURAND on the GPU.